markitosgv/JWTRefreshTokenBundle/README.md

 Prerequisites
 -------------

-This bundle requires Symfony 2.5+ and supports Symfony 3 too.
+This bundle requires Symfony 3.3+ or 4.0+.

 **Protip:** Though the bundle doesn't enforce you to do so, it is highly recommended to use HTTPS.